Skip to main contentScroll Top

 In Thai, the word "Loy" (ลอย) means "to float", and "Krathong" (กระทง) is the name given to the boat, a floating plant "basket" in the shape of a lotus flower.
 Traditionally, it is made of banana leaves with the banana tree trunk as a base.
 Today, the banana tree trunk is sometimes replaced by polystyrene (although for ecological reasons, it tends to be banned), but paper, ice cream cones, bread (baked in the shape of a traditional krathong or a pretty floating turtle) can also be used.
 The "raft" is decorated with flowers, a candle and incense sticks.

-In 2025,, the date of the Loy Krathong festival will be November 5th and 6th.
+In 2026,The date of the Loy Krathong festival will be November 25th.

 Basically, to summarize before going into detail, the three best options are: